se2p/whisker/README.md

-  -v, --csv-file <Path>               create CSV file with results -z, --seed <String>                 custom seed for Scratch-VM -et, --executionTrace               whether and execution trace should be recorded and downloaded (default: false)
+  -v, --csv-file <Path>               create CSV file with results -z, --seed <String>                 custom seed for Scratch-VM -et, --executionTrace               whether and execution trace should be recorded and downloaded (default: false) -rec, --state-action-recorder       record the program execution as a json file when running with the `open` command
 ```

 To run tests in accelerated mode, provide an acceleration factor using the option `-a`.
 We recommend using an